danilw/cputests/README.md

 **what is it**- *Comparison of calculation speed and drawing speed*

-# This is just some random code I made to see how it works while was learning WASM and WebGL/OpenGL, this has no real use and display nothing
+# This is just some random code I made to see how it works(in 2018) while was learning WASM and WebGL/OpenGL, this has no real use and display nothing

 *todo* - this is done, new projects next